miking-lang/miking/README.md

 After the installation, you need to install the `opam` packages `dune` and `batteries` by running the following:

 ```
->> opam install dune batteries
+opam install dune batteries
 ```

 To compile and run the test suite, execute:

 ```
->> make test
+make test
 ```

-A bootstrap interpreter is available under `build/boot` after compiling the project.
+An interpreter is available under `build/mi` after compiling the project.
 To run a hello world program, create a file `hello.mc` with the following code

 ```
 mexpr print "Hello world!"